-If no water comes out of the tank or if the flow is not steady, then your relief valve has failed this test.
-If you notice the valve is leaking or is hard to move, you will need to replace it.
-If this happens, you will want to remove the tag that is on the valve and take it to the home repair store to purchase a new valve.
+If no water comes out of the tank or if the flow is not steady, then the relief valve has failed this test.
+If you notice the valve is leaking or is hard to move, replace it.
+If this happens, remove the tag that is on the valve and take it to the home repair store to purchase a new valve.

 You need to get an exact replacement, so ask for help if you aren't sure.

-To replace the valve, yourself, you will want to cut the power to the hot water heater off at the breaker box and then turn the water off that is coming into the hot water tank.
+To replace the valve, yourself, turn the power to the hot water heater off at the breaker box and then turn the water off that is coming into the hot water tank.

-You are going to need to drain some of the water out of the tank.
-If your valve is on the top of the hot water heater, you will only need to drain a small amount.
+Drain some of the water out of the tank.
+If the valve is on the top of the hot water heater, you will only need to drain a small amount.
 If the valve is on the side of the tank, you will need to make sure the water level is below the valve area (you will need to drain about about 5 gallons).

-Once the water level is below the valve, you will want to disconnect the overflow pipe by using a wrench.
-If your hot water heater does not have an overflow pipe, you will skip this step.
+Once the water level is below the valve, disconnect the overflow pipe using a wrench.
+If the hot water heater does not have an overflow pipe, you will skip this step.

-Using a pipe wrench, you will want to unscrew the valve.
-This might take a bit of strength depending on the condition of your valve and if there are mineral deposits around the valve.
-If the valve just won't budge, try spraying it with some WD-40.
+Using a pipe wrench, unscrew the valve.
+This might take a bit of strength depending on the condition of the valve and if there are mineral deposits around the valve.
+If the valve just won't budge, try spraying it with some oil.

-Once the old valve is removed, you can replace the new valve and then attach the overflow pipe to the new valve.
+Once the old valve is removed, you can install the new valve and then attach the overflow pipe to the new valve.